-4.1. sawing machinery with fixed blade(s) during cutting, having a fixed or reciprocating-movement bed or support for the work piece;
+4.1.
+Sawing machinery with fixed blade(s) during cutting, having a fixed or reciprocating-movement bed or support for the workpiece;

-4.2. sawing machinery with blade(s) assembled on a arriage with reciprocating motion.
+4.2.
+Sawing machinery with blade(s) assembled on a carriage with reciprocating motion.

-5. Combined machinery of the types referred to in points 1 to 4 and in point 7 for working with wood and material with similar physical characteristics.
+5. Combined machinery of the types referred to in Points 1 to 4 and in Point 7 of this Annex for working with wood and material with similar physical characteristics.